IHE/ITI.Scheduling/input/pagecontent/volume-1.md

 - The server expects that the Patient and Provider/ProviderRole resources are properly identified.
 The exact mechanisms for making sure that the client has this correct information is out of scope for this profile.
 In the case that the Scheduling Client is grouped with a Patient Demographics Consumer actor from the [IHE PDQm](https://profiles.ihe.net/ITI/PDQm/index.html) Profile, it is recommended that the Scheduling Server is grouped the Patient Demographics Supplier from the same profile.
 - The server decides on the types of appointments that are possible to make using the transactions of this profile.
 Such business rules are specific to the type of appointment, and other contexts surrounding the provision of care.
-- The server may chose to implement the Hold Appointment transaction, if the supported use cases have such a need.
+- The server MAY chose to implement the Hold Appointment transaction, if the supported use cases have such a need.

 Please see the FHIR Capability Statement for [Server](CapabilityStatement-IHE.Scheduling.server.html).